ionic-team/ionic-framework/scripts/README.md

 To remove the linked version of `ionic-angular` do `npm rm ionic-angular`, and then reinstall using `npm install ionic-angular`.

-### Publish a nightly release
-1. Run `gulp publish.nightly`
-  - Pulls latest
-  - builds npm package files into dist
-  - updates package.json to a nightly version for publish: 0.1.0-beta.0 results in 0.1.0-beta.0-r8e7684t
-  - publishes to NPM using the nightly tag
-2. `npm install ionic-angular@nightly` will now install the latest nightly release

 ### Running Snapshot